nathan-fiscaletti/keyboardsounds/README.md

 > [!IMPORTANT]\
 > Keyboard Sounds is no longer under active development.
 While it is still maintained for bug fixes, no new features will be implemented.
 Development has moved to [Keyboard Sounds Pro](https://github.com/keyboard-sounds/keyboardsounds-pro), a much more modern and performant version of the application.
+>
+> [Keyboard Sounds Pro](https://github.com/keyboard-sounds/keyboardsounds-pro) includes several new features including:
+>
+> - New backend written in Go with significant performance improvements.
+> - Separate volume controls for mouse and keyboard devices.
+> - New audio effects, and per-device audio effect configurations.
+> - Re-worked application rules with per-application profile selection.

 <img align="right" src="./images/status-new.png" width="300" />